 - Research statement describing past important results and current research interests

 - Three (3) letters of recommendation submitted confidentially by the letter writers to firstname.lastname@example.org

-Applications for available positions that begin in 2020-2021 will be reviewed beginning in Fall 2019 and considered on a rolling basis until the positions are filled.
-For full consideration, submitting an application by Nov 15, 2019, is recommended.
+Applications for available positions that begin in 2021 will be reviewed beginning in Fall 2020 and considered on a rolling basis until the positions are filled.
+For full consideration, application by October 15, 2020 is recommended.